microsoft/ivy/doc/examples/sht/queue.md

 `pick_one` has the pre-condition that the queue is not empty.

 We can implement this specification in a number of ways.
-Here is a simple implementation the uses an ordered map from sequence numbers to
+Here is a simple implementation that uses an ordered map from sequence numbers to
 messages:

     object impl = {